Marketplace HubSpot Theme or Custom Theme? 5 Questions to Decide

 How to decide:

-• You have time to plan and you want the theme to last several years → a custom HubSpot theme is worth considering.
+• Have time to plan and want the theme to last several years?
+A custom HubSpot theme is worth considering.

 If your visual identity and messaging change every few months, you are not ready to freeze them into a custom theme yet.
 A flexible marketplace theme gives you space to experiment.

-Marketplace themes often include multiple header styles, hero layouts, and content blocks, which can be adapted to different looks without rebuilding the whole system.
-This is useful when you are still trying to figure out what feels right.
+Marketplace themes often include multiple header styles, hero layouts, and content blocks that can be adapted to different looks without rebuilding the whole system.
+This is useful when you are still figuring out what feels right.

 How to decide:

-• Brand and layout patterns are stable and you want the site to express them cleanly → custom HubSpot theme.
+• Brand and layout patterns are stable?
+Custom HubSpot theme.

 If your site is mostly a brochure with a few lead-gen pages, you probably do not need heavy customization yet.
 A marketplace theme with good landing page templates will cover most of your needs.